-- Two Stage Surgery – Once the jawbone is numb, Dr. Noraian uses the surgical guide to map out the incision.
-To preserve attached gum tissue, he may use a straight line incision over the ridge.
+- Two-Stage Surgery – Once the jawbone is numb, Dr. Noraian uses the surgical guide to map out the incision.
+To preserve the attached gum tissue, he may use a straight-line incision over the ridge.
 Dr. Noraian places the surgical guide over the teeth, or jaw to size a hole through the soft tissue which will receive the implant.
-He will place the implant, and place a cover screw that is flush with the top of the implant to keep soft tissue from growing in the top of the implant.
-Dr. Noraian closes the soft issue over the implant and cover screw with sutures, and the implant will heal for several months before you need a second surgery to expose the cover screw for removal and place the healing abutment.
+He will place the implant, and place a cover screw that is flush with the top of the implant to keep soft tissue from growing at the top of the implant.
+Dr. Noraian closes the soft tissue over the implant and cover screw with sutures, and the implant will heal for several months before you need a second surgery to expose the cover screw for removal and place the healing abutment.
 While this method was the original implant placement method, Dr. Noraian will use the other option more often with immediate implants and cases where bone grafting around the neck of the implant is necessary based on what is shown by the cone beam CT scan.

 - Split Ridge Technique – Once the jawbone is numb, Dr. Noraian will make a soft tissue incision over the ridge to expose the bone which has undergone disuse atrophy.
 He primarily uses this method for missing lower molars that you have not had replaced.
-Next, he makes a bone incision with the dental hand piece, and gently spreads open the bone.
-Dr. Noraian makes the hole which will receive the implant, and he places the implant followed by the cover screw and fills any gaps with bone and soft tissue graft material.
-Dr. Noraian closes the soft issue over the implant and cover screw with sutures, and the implant will heal for several months before you need a second surgery to expose the cover screw for removal and place the healing abutment.
-This method is one of the most innovative ways to replace lower back teeth when the ridge is too thin to use the one or two stage techniques mentioned above.
+Next, he makes a bone incision with the dental handpiece and gently spreads open the bone.
+Dr. Noraian makes the hole that will receive the implant, and he places the implant followed by the cover screw and fills any gaps with bone and the soft tissue graft material.
+Dr. Noraian closes the soft tissue over the implant and cover screw with sutures, and the implant will heal for several months before you need a second surgery to expose the cover screw for removal and place the healing abutment.
+This method is one of the most innovative ways to replace lower back teeth when the ridge is too thin to use the one or two-stage techniques mentioned above.